Macrometacorp/docs/docs/cep/examples/null-example.md

 @info(name = 'Check-for-null')
 -- Checks if `price` contains `null` value.
 INSERT INTO ProductValidationStream
-SELECT item, price is null as isPriceNull
+SELECT item, price is null AS isPriceNull
 -- Filter events with `item` not having `null` value.
 FROM ProductInputStream [not(item is null)];